-- A. Signs that do not conform to the provisions of Article IX as of January 6, 1980, or thereafter, are nonconforming uses. - B. Unless otherwise authorized by the Zoning Board of Appeals Board of Zoning Appeals, a nonconforming sign or outdoor advertising sign structure may not be: - 1.
+- A. Signs that do not conform to the provisions of Article IX as of January 6, 1980, or thereafter, are nonconforming uses. - B. Unless otherwise authorized by the Zoning Board of Appeals, a nonconforming sign or outdoor advertising sign structure may not be: - 1.
 Changed to another nonconforming sign; - 2.
-Structurally altered so as to prolong the life of the sign; - 3.
-Expanded; - Re-established after the sign has been removed from the site its removal for 90 days;
+Structurally altered so as to prolong the life of the sign, except that outdoor advertising sign structures may be so structurally altered;

-- 5. Re-established after damage or destruction, if the estimated expense of reconstruction exceeds 50% of the appraised replacement cost at the time of the damage or destruction: - 6.
-Relocated unless such relocation brings the sign into conformance with all the requirements of this Ordinance, except that where a nonconforming sign is located within a right-of-way taken or acquired by a public body for street improvement purposes, then the relocation of such a sign is permitted, provided that the relocation of such a nonconforming sign shall not extend the requirements for removal as set forth in Section X-9.C.1 and Section X-9.C.2. - C. All nonconforming signs shall be removed or brought into conformity with this Ordinance within the following time periods: - For all nonconforming signs: five years from the effective date of annexation or five years from the effective date of an ordinance redistricting a parcel or lot through a zoning map change or five years from the effective date of an ordinance amending the Zoning Ordinance text; however, no sign controlled by this Article need be removed sooner than ten years from the date the sign permit authorizing the erection of the sign was issued. - 2.
-For all signs existing prior to January 7, 1980, rendered nonconforming as a result of the 1979 Comprehensive Amendment to this Ordinance No. 7980-68; upon voluntary removal or sudden damage or sudden destruction or other Act of God where the cost of damage exceeds 60% of the replacement cost of the sign.
+- 3. Expanded; - 4.
+Re-established after the sign or OASS has been removed from the site for 90 days; - 5.
+Re-established after damage or destruction, if the estimated expense of reconstruction exceeds 50% of the appraised replacement cost at the time of the damage or destruction, except that in light of State and Federal laws and regulations, outdoor advertising sign structures may be so re-established, but only when an OASS permit to re-establish is applied for within 180 days.
+Permit applications to reestablish completely destroyed nonconforming OASS are required to meet the review criteria for new OASS in Section IX-6.D only to the extent that it was previously conforming; or - 6.
+Relocated unless such relocation brings the sign or outdoor advertising sign structure into conformance with all the requirements of this Ordinance, except that where a nonconforming sign is located within a right-of-way taken or acquired by a public body for street improvement purposes, then the relocation of such a sign is permitted, provided that the relocation of such a nonconforming sign shall not extend the requirements for removal as set forth in Section X-9.C.1 and Section X-9.C.2. - C. All nonconforming signs and OASS shall be removed or brought into conformity with this Ordinance within the following time periods: - For all nonconforming signs: five years from the effective date of annexation or five years from the effective date of an ordinance redistricting a parcel or lot through a zoning map change or five years from the effective date of an ordinance amending the Zoning Ordinance text; however, no sign subject to this Article need be removed sooner than ten years from the date the sign permit authorizing the erection of the sign was issued. - 2.
+For all signs existing prior to January 7, 1980, and rendered nonconforming as a result of the 1979 Comprehensive Amendment to this Ordinance No. 7980-68; upon voluntary removal or sudden damage or sudden destruction or other Act of God where the cost of damage exceeds 60% of the replacement cost of the sign.
 Further, where any on-premise, freestanding sign has been made nonconforming due to increased yard requirements as a result of Ordinance No. 7980-68, and where on the same property a building was constructed under prior development regulations which required no front yard, at such time said building or structure is damaged and the same is reconstructed or is voluntarily reconstructed to comply with the yard requirements of this Ordinance, such nonconforming on-premise freestanding sign shall also either be removed or brought into conformity with this Ordinance. - 3.
-In light of the final Judgement Order rendered by Circuit Court of the Sixth Judicial Circuit, Champaign County, Illinois, in the suit entitled "C & U Poster Advertising Co., Inc., et al vs. City of Urbana, et al", No. 76-C-1070, and in light of the Settlement Agreement entered into between the parties, which requires the removal of certain (otherwise nonconforming) outdoor advertising sign structures, outdoor advertising sign structures are not subject to amortization or removal under this section.
+In light of State and Federal laws and regulations, outdoor advertising sign structures are not subject to amortization or removal under this section.